OfficialMagic8/languages/README.md

 m*setchannel // Want a specific channel for Magic8 to work in?
 Type this in any channel to set it, type `setchannel 0` to reenable Magic8 for all channels!

+m*setreplies - Set the type of replies for your server!
+Options: all, clean and just explicit!

 m*top // *New!* Top 10 8ball Guilds Plays